pc2/sus-compiler/README.md

 Making this distinction allows us to express timeline-bound operations, such as accumulators and stream processors with sufficient safety features.

 For fixed-length timelines, this was already explored in Filament.
-We extend that to full timeline length.
+We extend that to dynamic runtime timeline length.

 Below is an example of a 2-wide blur filter.
 Its interface is described in the first part, and its run timeline shown on the timeline section.
 It takes a stream of indeterminate length.
 The first element is eaten without producing a result, and for all subsequent elements it outputs a result.
-(Note the difference between the '#' "timeline step" operator and the 'reg' "pipeline step" operator.
+(Note the difference between the 'state' registers that deal with the persistent data across cycles, and the 'reg' "pipeline step" operator.)
 This module takes a stream of length N, and outputs the first element of a stream of length (N-1) 2 clock cycles later.
 ```
-pipeline blur : i32 a -> i32 result : timeline (a -> /) .. (a -> r)* {
+timeline (a, true -> /) | (a, false -> /) .. (a, false -> r)* .. (a, true -> r)
-  state prev = a;
-  #
+module blur : int a, bool done -> int result {
+	state bool working = false; // Initial value, not a real assignment
+	state int prev;

-  loop {
+	if working {
-    reg result = (a + prev) / 2;
+		reg result = prev + a; // Add a pipeline stage for shits and giggles
+	}
 	prev = a;
-    #
-  }
+	working = !done;
 }
 ```